opengisch/QField/README.md

  * Open CMakeList.txt with QtCreator
  * Hit build

-If you make your own QGIS build, use the following variables: `QGIS_PREREFIX_PATH`.
+If you make your own QGIS build, use the following variables: `QGIS_PREFIX_PATH`.

 ### On OS X